orxfun/orx-fixed-vec/README.md

 assert_eq!(addr42, &vec[0] as *const usize);

 // we can safely dereference it and read the correct value
-// the method is still unsafe for FixedVec
+// dereferencing is still unsafe for FixedVec,
-// but the undelrying guarantee will be used by ImpVec assert_eq!(unsafe { *addr42 }, 42);
+// but the underlying guarantee will be used by wrappers such as ImpVec or SelfRefCol assert_eq!(unsafe { *addr42 }, 42);

 // the next push when `vec.is_full()` panics!
 // vec.push(0);
 ```

-## D. Relation to the `ImpVec`

-Providing pinned memory location elements with `PinnedVec` is the first block for building self referential structures; the second building block is the [`ImpVec`](https://crates.io/crates/orx-imp-vec).
-An `ImpVec` wraps any `PinnedVec` implementation and provides specialized methods built on the pinned element guarantee in order to allow building self referential collections.

-## E. Benchmarks
+## D. Benchmarks

 Since `FixedVec` is just a wrapper around the `std::vec::Vec` with additional pinned element guarantee; it is expected to have equivalent performance.
 This is tested and confirmed by benchmarks that can be found at the at [benches](https://github.com/orxfun/orx-fixed-vec/blob/main/benches) folder.